Mandatory Home Economics Food and Nutrition Education: A Case for Manitoba

 Yu, B. N., Protudjer, J. L., Anderson, K., & Fieldhouse, P. (2010).
 Weight Status and Determinants of Health: In Manitoba Children and Youth.
 Canadian Journal of Dietetic Practice and Research,71(3), 115-121. doi:10.3148/71.3.2010.115

-Darren is a first year education student at the University of Manitoba practicing Human Ecology.
-He was in Sligo, Ireland in March to present his nutrition practicum project “The Kent Road Food Club” at the International Federation for Home Economics.
-Darren is an aspiring professional home economist who is enrolled in MAHE’s IPHE program under the guidance of Sheila Stark.
+Darren is now a Professional Home Economist.
+He was in Sligo, Ireland in March 2017 to present his nutrition practicum project “The Kent Road Food Club” at the International Federation for Home Economics.